James Maskalyk

-James Maskalyk is a Canadian emergency medicine physician, author, and meditation teacher.
+James Maskalyk is a Canadian emergency medicine physician, author, DJ and meditation teacher.

 He works at St. Michael's Hospital in Toronto, and is the strategic director of Toronto-Addis Ababa Academic Collaboration in Emergency Medicine, which has frequently taken him to Ethiopia.
-He is the executive editor-in-chief of the Canadian Medical Association Journal.
+He was the executive editor-in-chief of the Canadian Medical Association Journal.

-His work for Médecins sans Frontières in Abyei was the focus of his first memoir Six Months in Sudan, which was nominated for, among others, the John Llewellyn Rhys Prize with Aravind Adiga and Chimamanda Ngozi Adichie.
-His second book, Life on the Ground Floor won the 2017 Hilary Weston Writers' Trust Prize for Nonfiction.
+His work for Médecins sans Frontières in Abyei was the focus of his first memoir Six Months in Sudan, which was nominated for, among others, the John Llewellyn Rhys Prize.
+His second book, Life on the Ground Floor, won the 2017 Hilary Weston Writers' Trust Prize for Nonfiction.
+He was nominated one of the "50 most influential Torontonians" in 2023.

 Early life

-Maskalyk was born in Alberta to parents who owned an lumber-planing business just outside of Edmonton, Alberta.
+Maskalyk was born in Alberta to parents who owned an lumber-planing business just outside of Edmonton.

 Education

 In 1995, Maskalyk graduated with a degree in physiology from the University of Alberta where he studied gastrointestinal physiology and psychoneuroimmunology and won the Heritage Medical Research Award.

 Maskalyk graduated with a degree in medicine from the University of Calgary in 1999.
 While studying, he did a medical elective in Santiago, studying cardiology and health system.
 During his medical residency he worked in Cambodia with recently surrendered Khmer Rouge, providing primary care and helping the University of Toronto develop a medical elective where students and residents could study medicine in lower-resource settings.
 Also, during his residency, he turned down an offer to study at Harvard University in order to do a writing fellowship at the Canadian Medical Association Journal, where he also wrote the journal's first blog, in conjunction with Medecins Sans Frontieres, exploring why some diseases are neglected by the pharmaceutical industry.

 In 2004, Maskalyk qualified as an emergency specialist from the University of Toronto.